-From historic landmarks to awe-inspiring scenery, Canada is a pretty incredible place to call home.
-If you’re a Canadian looking to explore your home turf, look no further.
-From stunning national parks to breathtaking ski resorts, here are 30 of the best places to visit in Canada, so get ready to create that new must-travel list…
+From historic landmarks to awe-inspiring scenery, Canada is one of the most incredible travel destinations in the world.
+Whether you’re a Canadian looking to explore your home turf or a tourist coming here for the first time, we’re here to help you uncover it all.
+From stunning national parks to breathtaking ski resorts, here are 30 of the best places to visit in Canada.

 1. Banff National Park

 Banff National Park is a feast for the senses.
 Picture glacier-fed lakes with stunning backdrops of Alberta’s Rocky Mountains.
 There is no limit to the outdoor activities you can enjoy!
 Hike in the summer or ski in the winter, Banff has you covered.

 Just north of Vancouver, you’ll find the former home of the 2010 Winter Olympics.
 Whistler is known as one of the largest (and world-class) ski resorts in Canada.
 Besides skiing and snowboarding, you can enjoy tons of other winter activities.
 If you’re visiting in the summer, enjoy many of the nearby hiking trails and lakes.